Plant-Damaging Ozone Pollution Highest in East Asia but Declining in North America

 These data will help researchers quantify the loss in yield in staple food crops based on the uptake of the pollutant by the plants’ leaves.

-"This is the first global view of ozone exposure for vegetation based purely on observations rather than model simulations,” said Owen Cooper, a co-author on the current paper, chair of the research project’s steering committee, and a CIRES scientist working in NOAA’s Chemical Sciences Division.
+"This is the first global view of ozone exposure for vegetation based purely on observations rather than model simulations,” said Owen Cooper, a co-author on the current paper, chair of the research project’s steering committee, and a CIRES scientist working in NOAA’s Chemical Sciences Laboratory.
 “This will help scientists identify where ozone pollution is doing the most damage to agriculture.”

 The Tropospheric Ozone Assessment Report (TOAR)-Vegetation study, led by Gina Mills from the NERC Centre for Ecology & Hydrology at the Environment Centre Wales, along with an international team of researchers, is part of a series of global assessments of ozone pollution and its relevance to people, plants, and climate.
 TOAR-Vegetation analyzes data from a massive new global ozone database to determine how much ozone plants are exposed to.
 The study was published June 28 in the journal Elementa: Science of the Anthropocene.